presidio-oss/factif-ai/README.md

 </div>
 <br>

-# 🚀 Factif AI
+# 🚀 Factifai

-**Factif AI** revolutionizes test automation by directly controlling your computer through AI.
+**Factifai** revolutionizes test automation by directly controlling your computer through AI.
 Using built-in vision capabilities of Claude, OpenAI, and Gemini along with computer use, it can navigate any application naturally - clicking, typing, and verifying results just like a human would.

 <div align="center">
 <img src="assets/gifs/factif-ai-demo.gif" alt="FACTIF-AI in action" width="900"/>